steveklabnik/blog/posts/2012-07-14-why-i-don-t-like-factory_girl.md

 Now, test time isn't everything, but a hundredth of a second.
 Once we hit a hundred tests, we'll be taking almost two full seconds to run our tests.

-What if we just Foo.new.something!?
+What if we just `Foo.new.something!`?

 ```
 Finished in 0.00862 seconds